zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 - Temporal glucose modeling
 - Decision-support insights grounded in AI and causal inference

-This work bridges the gap between predictive machine learning and actionable clinical decision systems.
+This work bridges the gap between predictive machine learning and simulation-driven healthcare decision modeling.

-This framework provides a foundation for scalable, data-driven clinical intelligence systems.
+This framework provides a foundation for scalable, data-driven healthcare modeling and decision-support research.

+> ⚠️ Research Prototype Notice
+> This repository presents a proof-of-concept research framework intended for simulation and methodological exploration only.
+> It is not a clinically validated medical system and should not be used for diagnosis or treatment decisions.
 ---
 ## 🎯 Why This Matters